xperiandri/blazor-fluxor/samples/02-WeatherForecastSample/README.md

 ## Creating the action that triggers a data request to the HTTP server
 1. Create a folder `Store\FetchData\GetForecastData`.
 2. Create a class in that folder named `GetForecastDataAction.cs`.
 This class can remain empty, but it must implement the interface `IAction`.
-3. When this action is dispatched to the store we want to clear out any previous state and set IsLoading to true.
+3. When this action is dispatched through the store we want to clear out any previous state and set IsLoading to true.
 To do this create a class `GetForecastDataActionReducer.cs` with the following code
 ```
 using Blazor.Fluxor;